 III.
-Tax benefit available to the Foreign Institutional Investors (FIIs)
+Tax benefit available to the foreign portfolio investors (FPIs)

-1. As per Section 2(14) of the I.T.
-Act, any securities held by FIIs/FPIs which has invested in such securities in accordance with the regulations made under the Securities and Exchange Board of India Act., 1992, shall be treated as capital assets.
-Accordingly, any gains arising from transfer of such securities shall be chargeable to tax in the hands of FIIs as capital gains.

-- 2. In accordance with and subject to the provisions of section 115AD of the I.T.
-Act, long term capital gains on transfer of debentures by FIIs are taxable at 10% (plus applicable surcharge and cess) and short-term capital gains are taxable at 30% (plus applicable surcharge and cess).
+- 1. As per Section 2(14) of the I.T.
+Act, any securities held by FPIs which has invested in such securities in accordance with the regulations made under the Securities and Exchange Board of India Act., 1992, shall be treated as capital assets.
+Accordingly, any gains arising from transfer of such securities shall be chargeable to tax in the hands of FPIs as capital gains. - 2.
+In accordance with and subject to the provisions of section 115AD of the I.T.
+Act, long term capital gains on transfer of debentures by FPIs are taxable at 10% (plus applicable surcharge and cess) and short-term capital gains are taxable at 30% (plus applicable surcharge and cess).
 The benefit of cost indexation will not be available.
 Further, benefit of provisions of the first proviso of section 48 of the I.T.
 Act will not apply. - 3.
 Income other than capital gains arising out of debentures is taxable at 20% (plus applicable surcharge and cess) in accordance with and subject to the provisions of Section 115AD of the I.T.
 Act. - 4.
-Section 194LD in the I. T. Act provides for lower rate of withholding tax at the rate of 5% (plus applicable surcharge and cess) on payment by way of interest paid by an Indian company to FIIs and Qualified Foreign Investor in respect of rupee denominated bond of an Indian company till July 1, 2020 provided such rate does not exceed the rate as may be notified by the Government.
-Applicable surcharge and cess will also be deducted in addition. - 5.
-In accordance with and subject to the provisions of section 196D(2) of the I.T.
-Act, no deduction of tax at source is applicable in respect of capital gains arising on the transfer of debentures by FIIs. - 6.
-The CBDT has issued a Notification No.9 dated 22 January 2014 which provides that Foreign Portfolio Investors (FPI) registered under SEBI (Foreign Portfolio Investors) Regulations, 2014 shall be treated as FII for the purpose of Section 115AD of the I.T.
-Act.
+Section 194LD in the I. T. Act provides for lower rate of withholding tax at the rate of 5% (plus applicable surcharge and cess) on payment by way of interest paid by an Indian company to FPIs and Qualified Foreign Investor in respect of rupee denominated bond of an Indian company till July 1, 2020 provided such rate does not exceed the rate as may be notified by the Government.

+5. In accordance with and subject to the provisions of section 196D(2) of the I.T.
+Act, no deduction of tax at source is applicable in respect of capital gains arising on the transfer of debentures by FPIs.